← Back to 史記

 24

 The Grand Historian says: Laozi valued the Dao—emptiness and nothingness, responding to changes at non-action.
-Therefore his book's words speak of subtle mystery difficult to recognize.
-Zhuangzi scattered morality and virtue with unrestrained discussions, but in essentials also returned to naturalness.
+Therefore, his book's words speak of subtle mystery difficult to recognize.
+Zhuangzi spread out discussions of the Way and virtue in free and unrestrained discourse, yet in essentials he too returned to naturalness.
 Shen Zi was lowly and humble, applying himself to name and reality.
 Han Zi drew ink lines and plumb lines, cut affairs, clarified right and wrong—his extreme was harsh and cruel, lacking mercy.
 All originated from the intent of the Way and virtue, yet Laozi was profound and far-reaching.

 ← Previous Chapter